Emir Bajrami: Return to IF Elfsborg

 Shortly after leaving Panathinaikos, Bajrami returned to Sweden, where he joined Elfsborg for the second time of his career.
 However, Bajrami did not make an appearance for the club throughout the 2015 season, due to suffering from a back problems.
 Throughout 2015, Bajrami continued to rehabilitate from his injury and made his recovery by December.
 Shortly after, he signed a four-year contract with the club on 23 December 2015.

 After a year signing for the club, Bajrami finally made his Elfsborg debut, coming on as a substitute, in a 4–2 loss against Nordsjælland in a friendly match on 22 January 2016.
 A month later on 27 February 2016, he made his first appearance of the season, coming on as a 73rd-minute substitute, in a 3–3 draw against IFK Värnamo in the Svenska Cupen match.
 Two months later on 3 April 2016, Bajrami made his first start for the club, starting a match and played 68 minutes before being substituted, in a 2–1 loss against BK Häcken in the opening game of the season.
 Since joining IF Elfsborg, he began to be involved in the first team in a number of matches.
-Bajrami scored his first Elfsborg goal since 2010 and set up another goal, in a 2–1 win over Falkenbergs on 1 May 2016.
+Bajrami scored his first Elfsborg goal since 2010 and set up another goal, in a 2–1 win over Falkenberg on 1 May 2016.
 However, he was plagued with injuries throughout the 2016 season.
 At the end of the 2016 season, Bajrami went on to make nineteen appearances and scoring once in all competitions.

 The 2017 season saw Bajrami find his playing time, mostly coming from the substitute bench.
 However, he continued to be plagued with injuries throughout the season.
 Despite this, Bajrami scored his first goal of the season, in a 3–1 win against IFK Norrköping on 9 July 2017.
 A month later on 23 August 2017, he scored twice for the club, in a 4–3 win against Landskrona in the Svenska Cupen.
 At the end of the 2017 season, Bajrami went on to make twenty–four appearances and scoring two times in all competitions.

 Bajrami made his first appearance of the 2018 season for the club against IF Brommapojkarna on 19 April 2018, coming on as a late substitute, in a 1–0 win.
 However, he continued to find his first team opportunities limited and found his playing time, mostly coming from the substitute bench.
 Bajrami retired from professional football after the 2018 season.
 It came after when he played his last match in professional football against IF Brommapojkarna on 5 November 2018, as IF Elfsborg lost 2–1.
 Following this, Bajrami moved to coaching and began working his former club, IF Elfsborg.
 Having coached the club's U19 and U21 team for the next two years, he was promoted as IF Elfsborg's assistant coach ahead of the 2020 season.